1st NOvation Forum_September 2021

 Dr. Lee Vinsel of Virgninia Tech studies ‘human life with technology‘ and is co-author of recent book ‘The Innovation Delusion.‘ Vinsel is also a member of editorial board of NOvation.

-Dr. Gonzalo Ordóñez-Matamoros works at the University of Twente as well as the Universidad Externado de Colombia.
+Dr. Gonzalo Ordóñez-Matamoros works at the University of Twente as well as the Universidad Externado de Colombia, in Bogotá.
 He has conducted research, ex-post evaluation and foresight studies of knowledge, science, technology and innovation policies and programmes focusing on emerging economies in the Global South.

 Proposals should be submitted to the following email: email@example.com